neuhalje/bouncy-gpg/README.md

    <dt>I am getting 'org.bouncycastle.openpgp.PGPException: checksum mismatch ..' exceptions</dt>
    <dd>The passphrase to your private key is very likely wrong (or you did not pass a passphrase).</dd>

+   <dt>I am getting 'java.security.InvalidKeyException: Illegal key size' / 'java.lang.SecurityException: Unsupported keysize or algorithm parameters'</dt>
+   <dd>The unrestricted policy files for the JVM are <a href="http://www.bouncycastle.org/wiki/display/JA1/Frequently+Asked+Questions">probably not installed</a>.</dd>

+   <dt>Where is 'secring.pgp'?</dt>
+   <dd>'secring.gpg' has been <a href="https://gnupg.org/faq/whats-new-in-2.1.html#nosecring">removed in gpg 2.1</a>.
+Use the other methods to read private keys.</dd>
 </dl>